Support or object to a development application

 - whether the proposed use is consistent with the intent for the area as expressed in the planning scheme

 - whether the scale and design of the proposed development is compatible with surrounding development

 - how the development addresses the street and interfaces with adjoining properties

 - any potential traffic and car parking issues associated with the development

 - how the development may impact on drainage patterns in the area

 - how the development fits with any objective of the planning scheme to protect and enhance the natural environment.

-For more information relating to making a submission on a development application, visit the Department of State Development, Manufacturing, Infrastructure and Planning website.
+For more information on making a submission and appeal rights, visit the Department of State Development, Manufacturing, Infrastructure and Planning website.